-POLICY STRAD16: LAND EAST OF FARRIERS CLOSE
+POLICY STRAD17: LAND EAST OF FARRIERS CLOSE

-Land to the east of Farriers Close (approximately 1.7 hectares as identified on the Proposals Map) is allocated for residential development and/or an extension of the grounds of Stradbroke High School.
+Land to the east of Farriers Close (approximately 1.7 hectares as identified on the Proposals Map) is allocated for residential development with the possibility of an extension of the grounds of Stradbroke High School.
 Proposals will be supported subject to the following criteria:

-- it provides approximately between 25 and 35 dwellings; and - approximately 0.5 hectares of the southern part of the site is offered as an extension of the playing fields of Stradbroke High School; and - it provides a mix of dwellings in accordance with Policy STRAD3; and

-- the design of dwellings is in accordance with the requirements of Policy STRAD2; and - green open space is provided to serve the new dwellings; and - vehicular access is provided via Farriers Close; and - direct pedestrian access is provided to the footpath on the eastern boundary of the site that links with Doctors Lane; and - direct pedestrian and cycle access is provided to the High School; and - an appropriate drainage solution and management strategy is provided to serve the needs of the development in accordance with Policy STRAD4; and - it is served by a sustainable long term solution in respect of electricity provision in accordance with Policy STRAD4; and - in order to protect the amenity of neighbouring properties, landscape buffers are provided on all boundaries of the site and, where relevant, meet the requirements of Policy STRAD2; and - the setting of the Conservation Area and the Grade II listed Priory building are protected and, where possible, enhanced.
+- it provides approximately between 25 and 35 dwellings; and - approximately 0.5 hectares of the southern part of the site is offered as an extension of the playing fields of Stradbroke High School; and - it provides a mix of dwellings in accordance with Policy STRAD3; and - the design of dwellings is in accordance with the requirements of Policy STRAD2; and - green open space is provided to serve the new dwellings; and - vehicular access is provided via Farriers Close; and - direct pedestrian access is provided to the footpath on the eastern boundary of the site that links with Doctors Lane; and - direct pedestrian and cycle access is provided to the High School; and - an appropriate drainage solution and management strategy is provided to serve the needs of the development in accordance with Policies STRAD4 and STRAD5; and - it is served by a sustainable long term solution in respect of electricity provision in accordance with Policy STRAD4; and - in order to protect the amenity of neighbouring properties, landscape buffers are provided on all boundaries of the site and, where relevant, meet the requirements of Policy STRAD2; and - the setting of the Conservation Area and the Grade II listed Priory building are protected and, where possible, enhanced. - This site is adjacent to The Priory (listed building 280217) and its associated moat.
+Any development designs should be informed by rigorous assessment of the significance of heritage assets and impacts on the setting with buffers, viewpoints through the site, and design concepts informed by it.